-The subject pier, boat lift, and mooring buoys have existed for many years at this location, and TRPA registered the buoys on September 22, 2019 (Registration No. 11169).
+The subject mooring buoys have existed for many years at this location, are located directly lakeward of the upland property, and occupy a relatively small area of the lake.
+TRPA registered the buoys on August 20, 2019 (Registration No. 10456).